ViridityTech/client-apisolution-updatescripts/README.md

 # Client API Solution Update Scripts

-This repository contains a collection of Python scripts designed to pull data from various APIs (Google Analytics 4, Sherpa CRM) and consolidate it into Google BigQuery for reporting and analysis purposes.
+This repository contains a collection of Python scripts designed to pull data from various APIs (Google Analytics 4) and consolidate it into Google BigQuery for reporting and analysis purposes.
 The scripts are designed to run periodically to keep the data in BigQuery up-to-date.

 ## Overview